dalanicolai/gnome-tracker-extension/README.md

 # gnome-tracker-extension
 Ulauncher extension for deep search filesystem via the gnome tracker index.
+This extension additionally offers two easy customizable widgets using bash or python3 rexpectively for ulaction and appchooser.py

 ## Requirements (optional)